Kouřim: History

-The first written mention of Kouřim is in a deed of Ottokar II of Bohemia from 1261.
-The royal town of Kouřim was probably founded by Wenceslaus I between 1223 and 1250.
+The first written mention of Kouřim is in a deed of King Ottokar II from 1261.
+The royal town of Kouřim was probably founded by King Wenceslaus I between 1223 and 1250.
 At the turn of the 15th and 16th centuries, the town experienced an unprecedented prosperity, and at the end of the 16th century, there were over 2,000 inhabitants (which is more than today).

-A great disaster for the town was the Thirty Years' War, which ended Kouřim's status as one of the most important towns in the Czech Kingdom.
+A great disaster for the town was the Thirty Years' War, which ended Kouřim's status as one of the most important towns in the Kingdom of Bohemia.
 The population declined by 75% and it lost the town privileges until 1740, when they were renewed by Emperor Charles VI.

 In 1881, the railway to Pečky was built.
 At the end of the 19th century, Kouřim had about 3,000 inhabitants at its peak.
 In the 20th century, especially at the end of the 1960s, the town stagnated and has become a periphery.
 It completely lost its cultural identity, which was originally determined by an extremely strong historical tradition.
 Thanks to this, however, the town has preserved its genius loci, which has become an advantage for tourism and filmmaking.